signalpoint/DrupalGap/docs/07_Blocks/index.md

 ## System Blocks

 By default, DrupalGap comes packaged with a few different system blocks.
-Here are their machine names (more commonly referred to as "delta" values):
+Here are their machine names:

 - admin_menu
+- logo
 - main (*used to display the content of the current page*)
 - main_menu
 - title (*used to display the page title*)
 - powered_by
 - user_login

-## Remove the "Powered by: DrupalGap" Block
+### How to Remove the "Powered by: DrupalGap" Block

 To remove the block from our app, open the `settings.js` file.
 Then for example, remove the `powered_by` block from the footer region within our theme: